How to Prevent a Flooded Basement and How Much It Will Cost to Fix

 DIY or PRO: You can do the sealing, but adequate ventilation and personal protection are musts because effective liquid sealers are often high in VOCs.
 For cracks, DIY the little stuff only.
 Daniel DiClerico, writing for Consumer Reports News, recommends arranging a consultation with a structural engineer for any crack larger than 3/16" as well as those that are horizontal, expanding, bulging or buckling.
 He checks cracks with a No. 2 pencil: If you can push in the pencil to the yellow paint, call a pro.

-Cost: Sealing will cost $500-$1,000 and repairing small foundation cracks will run $250-$800 if you get professional help.
-Larger foundation issues can cost as much as $2,000-$10,000 to remedy.
+Cost: Sealing the interior will cost $500 and up, depending on the method.
+Repairing small foundation cracks will run $250 and up if you get professional help.
+Larger foundation issues can cost as much as $15,000 to remedy.
 Foundation inspection reports average between $300 and $1,000, according to HomeAdvisor.

 Home Foundation Vent Pipe and Waterproofing